About the band

 The band wants to show the world that big band jazz is a vibrant and joyful sound that is not just for “jazz aficionados.”
 The Day of New London calls them “a stellar outfit celebrating the greatness in exuberant fashion.”
 Thanks to their loyal fan base, the band won “Best Jazz Band” for CTNOW’s Best of Hartford.

 Sean Nelson is the leader and founder of the New London Big Band.
-By day, he is enlisted in the U.S. Coast Guard, where he plays with the Coast Guard Band, Dixieland Jazz Band, and works as staff arranger for all ensembles.
-In addition, he is music director for the Guardians Big Band, where he has presented concerts with guests including Doc Severinsen, Joe McCarthy and Lou Marini.
+By day, he is enlisted in the U.S. Coast Guard, where he plays trombone with the Coast Guard Band’s concert band and jazz ensembles, serves as staff arranger, and is music director for both the Beacons Jazz Ensemble and the Guardians Big Band.
+Sean also serves as jazz trombone instructor at the University of Connecticut.

 As an arranger and composer, Sean worked on the production team for the 2015 National Christmas Tree Lighting, creating several arrangements for guests including Andra Day, Kelsea Ballerini, and Tori Kelly.
 This program was performed for the Obama family and heard nationally on PBS.
-Sean has won the National Band Association Young Composers Jazz Composition Contest and is a two time winner of Downbeat Magazine’s Student Jazz Arranging Contest.
-He attended the BMI Jazz Composers Workshop, where he studied with Jim McNeely and Mike Holober.
+Sean composed the official song for the National Oceanic and Atmospheric Administration officer corps (one of the eight federal uniformed services), sung by all recruits at basic officer training as well as other official events.
+He has won the National Band Association Young Composers Jazz Composition Contest and is a two time winner of Downbeat Magazine’s Student Jazz Arranging Contest.
 He currently works as the arranger for Sam Houston State University Bearkat Marching Band, writing new shows each season.
+Sean's big band arrangements are published at iJazzmusic.com.

-Sean on faculty of the University of Connecticut, where he teaches jazz trombone.
-He lives in Quaker Hill, Connecticut, with his wife Megan and children Lucinda and Giles.
+Sean lives in Quaker Hill, Connecticut, with his wife Megan and children Lucinda, Giles, and McCoy.

 Origin of the band